teaching-data-science/intro2ml/chapters/chapter07-03-tuning-basictechniques.md

 ---
 title: 'Chapter 7.3: Basic Techniques'
 description:
-  ' This chapter makes you familiar with different tuning strategies and discusses the advantages and disadvantages of the said strategies.
+  ' In this Section we make you familiar with different tuning strategies and discusse the advantages and disadvantages of the said strategies.
 In particular, grid search and random search are presented.'
 prev: /chapter07-02-tuning-problemdefinition
 next: /chapter07-04-tuning-nestedresamplingmotivation
 type: subchapter